M-Sc-Research/English-learning/tactics_basic.md

 After two years of breaking up with Hesam, I found myself attracted to a reddish-blonde guy who often dressed casually in shorts, a loose jacket, and sneakers.
 However, Hesam had set the standard for me, and I had become accustomed to being with handsome men.

+#
+My version:
+When I have class, I get up at quarter to 7, then I go to the university by bus.
+Sometimes I walk to class, and on the bus, I text my family or chat with friends.
+Other times, I read some newspapers on Telegram.
+I am a night person who occasionally falls asleep in class.
+I wish to be a morning person, and in the new year, I have a plan for my sleep schedule.
+After class hang out with friends we talk about classes or lessons and then play video games with each other.
+At twenty-two, I go back to the dorm to shower and study.
+Then, it depends on what I need to do for tomorrow's class.
+I may need to study for an exam or work on some projects.
+My father works the night shift, so he often calls me during the night.
+I also stay up late and have dinner twice.
+After everything, I go to bed at 3 AM.
+Ai version:
+When I have class, I wake up at 6:45 AM, then I take the bus to the university.
+Sometimes I walk to class, and on the bus, I message my family or chat with friends.
+Other times, I read newspapers on Telegram.
+I am a night owl who sometimes nods off in class.
+I aspire to become a morning person, and in the new year, I have a plan for my sleep schedule.
+After class, I hang out with friends.
+We discuss classes or lessons and then play video games together.
+At 10 PM, I return to the dorm to shower and study.
+Then, it depends on what I need to prepare for tomorrow's class.
+I might need to study for an exam or work on some projects.
+My father works the night shift, so he often calls me during the day.
+I also stay up late and have dinner twice.
+After everything, I go to bed at 3 AM